foundation-model-stack/fms-hf-tuning/architecture_records/001-trainer-controller-framework.md

     def should_perform_action_xyz(args):
         pass
 ```
-Every action defined in the custom operation should be represented as a function with `should_` prefixed in the function name.
+Every action defined in the custom operation should be represented as a function with `"should_"` prefixed in the function name.
 The controller will automatically pickup these functions and invoke them if they are referred to in the configuration.
 Custom operations could be registered using  `register_operation_handlers()` method.

 `rule` is python expression which could express a condition to evaluate on a metric variable.
 For example, in the above configuration, `loss` is the variable, and the rule is applying a threshold on it.